-Fund information on 31 January 2025
+Fund information on 31 May 2025

-Fund size N\$5 046m
+Fund size N\$5 541m

-Price N\$2 671.49
+Price N\$2 874.19

-Number of share holdings 43
+Number of share holdings 42

 Class В

 - On 1 February 2014 all the assets and unitholder liabilities of the Allan Gray Namibia Investment Trust were transferred to the Allan Gray Namibia Balanced Fund.
-The investment philosophy, strategy, fund objective, mandate, restrictions and fund managers remain unchanged. - Prior to the inception of this class of the Fund (1 October 2014) the performance and risk measures are calculated using the A class performance of the Fund. - 3.
+The investment philosophy, strategy, fund objective, mandate, restrictions and fund managers remain unchanged. - The performance and risk measures prior to inception of the B Class of the Fund (1 October 2014) are calculated using the performance of the A Class of the Fund. - 3.
 The current benchmark is the return of a daily weighted average index of Namibian multi asset class funds that comply with the limits governing Namibian retirement funds, which is provided by Morningstar.
 From inception to 30 September 2014 the benchmark was the average Alexander Forbes Namibia Manager Watch Survey.
-Performance as calculated by Allan Gray as at 31 January 2025. - 4.
+Performance as calculated by Allan Gray as at 31 May 2025. - 4.
 Maximum percentage decline over any period calculated from monthly returns.
 The maximum drawdown occurred from 31 January 2020 to 31 March 2020 and maximum benchmark drawdown occurred from 31 May 2008 to 28 February 2009.
 Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 5.
-The percentage of calendar months in which the Fund produced a positive monthly return since inception. - The standard deviation of the Fund's monthly return.
+The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 6.
+The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 7.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 31 May 2001 and the benchmark's occurred during the 12 months ended 30 April 2006.
 The Fund's lowest annual return occurred during the 12 months ended 30 April 2009 and the benchmark's occurred during the 12 months ended 28 February 2009.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.